mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 ```

 ### Example
-After uninstalling Edge-LB packages, you can use the following command to remove remnants of the Elastic load balancer deployed on AWS instances:
+After uninstalling Edge-LB packages, you can use the command that follows to remove remnants of the Elastic load balancer deployed on AWS instances:

 ```bash
 dcos edgelb cleanup --yes